vincentdiep/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-This repository consists of machine learning models that were used in the Intro to Machine Learning class at CSUF
+This repository consists of machine learning models that I used in the Intro to Machine Learning class at CSUF